AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 {% endhint %}

 {% hint style="info" %}
 When increasing the veANGLE balance by locking more tokens or extending a lock, this new veANGLE balance is not taken into account in the current vote allocation.
 Be careful to apply this new voting power.
-More info on the [Increasing veANGLE balance page](increasing-veANGLE.md).
+More info [here](./lock-details.md).
 {% endhint %}

 {% hint style="info" %}